> Jan 13th, 2021: Interactive map-guide embedded.

 From the north (Austrian side) you start the approach in Drava/Drau valley:

-1. From Feistritz/Bistrica towards the south the Baerental/Medvedji dol valley goes.
-The road is closed for public traffic near Stouhuette (hut), 960 m.
+1. From Feistritz / Bistrica towards the south the Baerental / Medvedji dol valley goes.
+The road is closed for public traffic after Stouhuette (hut), on 1152 m.

 There is also a more remote approach from the east.
-From the south portal of Ljubelj Pass tunnel (on the Slovenian side) you can take a cable car to Zelenica, 1536 m and from there traverse the slopes of Vrtača to the Stol massif.
+From the southern portal of Ljubelj Pass tunnel (on the Slovenian side) you can walk to Zelenica (cable-car is not operating any more), 1536 m, and from there traverse the slopes of Vrtača to the Stol massif.

 For ski tours refer to: